News: Deadline for panel submission

 one of these (i.e. one additional role).

 On submission of the proposal, the proposing convener (but not the

 co-conveners) will receive an automated email confirming receipt.
 In

 case you do not confirm this receipt please contact email@example.com

 Proposals will be marked as pending until the Scientific Committee's

-decisions are communicated in September 2016.
+decisions are communicated by the end of October 2016.